ALP Qld Pre-Selection Battle

-Working in disadvantaged West Cairns suburbs was my passion.
-I loved forging my relationship with refugee communities, such such as the newly arrived Bhutanese community.
+Working for disadvantaged West Cairns suburbs was my passion.
+I loved forging my relationship with refugee communities, such as the newly arrived Bhutanese community.
 I continued to personally support the Aboriginal and Torres Strait Islander community as well, including sponsoring a rugby league team in Mooroobool.

 Nobody enjoys losing friends and burning bridges, but that is exactly what happened when I resigned from the Qld ALP.
 For me, it was important to know that I had ‘walked the walk’ of my progressive beliefs – that I had lived those values, every day.

 I had supported Independence for West Papua for as long as I could remember.
 As a Councillor, I had met and offered my support to West Papuan community leaders.

 One of my first acts after leaving the ALP was to join ‘International Parliamentarians for West Papua’.
 Supporting civil liberties and standing up for minorities is central to who I am as a person.

 Cannabis law reform was another passion of mine.
 I met with mothers of children with disabilities.
 These children had seizures every day and marijuana was the only thing that stopped their seizures.
 These parents broke the law for their children and I would have done the same.
 After hearing these stories I couldn’t believe that only myself and one other member were prepared to support the decriminalisation of marijuana.

 The Labor Party did eventually make a move in this area.
 They allowed medical marijuana, in a move that gave the pharmaceutical companies power over any administration of marijuana.
 It was typical of the disappointing outcomes I had come to expect from the Qld ALP.